bitprj/Bitcamp-DataSci/training.md

 At Bit Project, we strive to create an environment where all people are welcomed, members are engaged, and backgrounds are celebrated.

-We welcome everyone, regardless of age, race, class, ethnicity, gender identity or expression, sexual identity, ability, size, nationality, culture, faith, neurotype and background.
+We welcome everyone, regardless of age, race, class, ethnicity, gender identity or expression, sexual identity, ability, size, nationality, culture, faith, neurotype, and background.

 ### Chapter structure 🎓
 We want to build a chapter **community** around our leaders and content.
 This means that at every appropriate opportunity, reaching out to younger or less experienced students is the *right thing to do*.